Affidavit for Collection of Personal Property Az 2000-2025 Form

 Just petition using a I-130 yourself.
 Read the instructions very carefully.
 I am not sure but it’s possible that the affidavit of support will need to be filled by your husband since he is the citizen and he filled one for you - again, check the instructions very carefully.
 It should be a pretty clear, straightforward process.Your child is still well below the age limit and should be fine.
 If there are any problems, do the same thing you did with your own process - use the numbers you are given to check on the process and if you see it stuck call to make sure they have everything they need early.It is my understanding that the age limit of the child is based on the petition date, so go ahead and do it.You still have plenty of time at 16, just don’t delay.

-Related searches to affidavit for collection of property az
+Related searches to arizona affidavit of collection

 Create this form in 5 minutes!

-How to create an eSignature for the affidavit for collection of personal property in arizona
+How to create an eSignature for the affidavit for collection of personal property

 How to generate an electronic signature for your Form Pr 130 Pima County online